 Don’t Forget the Side Dishes

-Make half a dozen twice baked potatoes and freeze the extras for another day.
+Make extra twice baked potatoes and freeze the extras for another day.

 Make a loaf of garlic bread, then slice into portions that suit your needs.
 Wrap each portion in foil then place in freezer bags.
 Just thaw and broil for some quick and tasty garlic bread.